henryxu1997/henryxu1997.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website.
-I am a Master's student at the **School of Computer Science** at **Carnegie Mellon University**, currently advised by **Professors Kathleen Carley, Patrick Park, and Bogdan Vasilescu**.
-My broad interests lie in **Machine Learning** and **Computational Social Science**.
+I am a Research Assistant at the **MIT Sloan School of Management**, currently advised by Professors David Rand, Gordan Pennycook, and Thomas Costello.
+My broad interests lie in **Computational Social Science** and **Machine Learning**.

-My current research focuses on studying the digital factors that enable or inhibit civil communication on social media.
-Specifically, I aim to investigate individuals' capacity to freely share their views and build relationships in online discourse, with a particular emphasis on the multimodal dynamics of emotions.
+My research focuses on understanding mechanisms of persuasion and belief formation through computational and experimental methods.
+Specifically, I leverage AI-enabled dialogues and advanced analytical techniques to study how different persuasive elements influence attitudes and beliefs.

-**Meaningful Self-Expression**: I seek to understand the factors that influence people’s ability to share their views freely and to identify ways to remove barriers to this through thoughtful platform and policy design.
+**Mechanisms of Persuasion**: I study how different persuasive elements interact to shape belief formation, using AI-enabled personalized dialogues as a methodological tool to systematically test these mechanisms.

-**Emotional Dynamics in Online Discourse**: I am interested in analyzing the mechanisms by which different content modalities on social media impact user beliefs in **misinformation** and contribute to **political polarization**.
+**Computational Methods for Social Sciences**: I develop novel analytical pipelines combining NLP and machine learning to analyze experimental data in social science.
+My work includes building targeted measurement tools for persuasion strategies, uncovering hidden behavioral patterns in dialogues, and creating frameworks to validate experimental manipulations.

 Before grad school, I worked on anomaly detection in IoT devices at the **University of Toronto**, collaborating with **Professors Alberto Leon-Garcia** and **Mehdi Shajari**.
 I completed my undergraduate degree in **Computer Engineering** at the same university, publishing work on microservices orchestration with Professor Alberto Leon-Garcia.